XML Format for Paint-by-Number Puzzles

 A set of clues used in the puzzle.
 Must be in a <puzzle> tag.
 The "type=" attribute is required.
 For a puzzle of type "grid" we expect to see a set of clues with type "columns" and a set of clues of type "rows".

 For a puzzle of type "triddler" we expect to see six sets of clues, with types "top", "topright", "bottomright", "bottom", "bottomleft" and "topleft".
-This labeling assumes that the puzzle is oriented so that there are horizontal lines separating cells, but not vertical cells, and that the horizontal clues are at the left of the puzzle, like this:
+This labeling assumes that the puzzle is oriented so that there are horizontal lines separating cells, but not vertical lines, and that the horizontal clues are at the left of the puzzle, like this:

 / / 2 /